 You might not then expect her next job to be working for a bank.
 But, as Easterly sees it, her task—defending the firm and its clients from cyber threats—was a familiar one, effectively “an extension of the national security mission that I had done for 27 years,” she says.
 “It’s about protecting a firm that's part of the fabric of our economic security as a nation.”
 Easterly shares her insights on Cybersecurity in the Connected Age in this Morgan Stanley Minute.

 Morgan Stanley is a great institution with a rich history and a strong organizational culture–now that I’ve been here for a few years, I can understand why people spend decades here.
 But for me, coming here was first and foremost a chance to lead another purpose-driven mission, and I was excited about the opportunity to build and lead a global team to accomplish that mission.
-I knew that the firm placed a strategic priority on cyber from the senior leadership level on down and would ensure we had the resources and support needed to build out the Fusion organization effectively.
+I knew that the firm placed a strategic priority on cyber from the senior leadership level on down and would ensure we had the resources and support needed to build out the Fusion organization effectively, .from its origins three years ago as the Fusion Center to its expanded scope as the Fusion Resilience Center.

 It was an intense, and at times, very difficult experience, but it taught me a lot about myself and how to deal with adversity and failure: the importance of believing in yourself, of overcoming your fears, of setting high expectations and working hard to achieve them, and above all the importance of teamwork and servant leadership.